open-edge-insights/eii-core/DataBusAbstraction/py/test/README.md

                             -trustFile /etc/ssl/ca/ca_certificate.der
   ```

 > **Note**: Change the opcua endpoint as per the usecase.
-If one wish to subscribe to IEI opcua bus, then make sure to change the endpoint to
+If one wish to subscribe to IEI opcua bus, then make sure to change the
 >           opcua://<IEI_node_ip_address>:4840